|

 Aston St. Mary's.
 March 2001

-Aston's bus has problems getting through all the extra traffic.
+Aston's bus has problems getting through all the parked traffic.

 Come and join us!
 New sign for the church.
 March 2001